Bird Barks and Lizard Growls

 “So the donkey said to Balaam, ‘Am I not your donkey on which you have ridden, ever since I became yours, to this day?
 Was I ever disposed to do this to you?’
 And he said, ‘No.'”

 Have you ever noticed that we can usually sense whether an animal is hostile or friendly, simply by its sound?
 Did you ever wonder about the universal features that allow for important basic information to be shared between animals and humans?

 None of us ever had to be taught that a dog, growling deeply and showing its teeth, was trying to threaten us.
 We’re all familiar with the high-pitched yips that same dog makes to welcome its owner home.
 Research shows that the motivations expressed by high-pitched and low-pitched sounds are universal among most creatures.

-I thank You, Lord, for the joy that animals add to our lives.
+Prayer: I thank You, Lord, for the joy that animals add to our lives.
 I also thank You that You have made us able to share some basic but important features of communication.
-However, help me to value most highly Your communication to me in Your Holy Word.
+However, help me to value, most highly, Your communication to me in Your Holy Word.
 Amen.

 REF.: Bennett, Dawn D. 1985.
 Making sense of animal sounds.
 Science Ne Photo: Pembroke Corgi – pixabay.com (PD)